 So how much more impact might you make with your career by switching your focus to global health?

 Then, if we focus on health, there are cheap, effective interventions that everyone agrees are worth doing.
-We can use the research in the second chart to pick the very best interventions, letting us have perhaps five times as much impact again.
-In total, this makes for a 100-fold difference in impact.
+We can use the research in the second chart to pick the very best interventions, letting us have perhaps five times as much impact again.11 In total, this makes for a 100-fold difference in impact.12

-It’s hard for us to grasp such big differences in scale, but that would mean that one year of (equally skilled) effort towards the best treatments within global health could have as much impact as 130 years – three career’s worth of time – working on typical rich country issues.
+It’s hard for us to grasp such big differences in scale, but that would mean that one year of (equally skilled) effort towards the best treatments within global health could have as much impact as more than one hundred years working on typical rich country issues.